berkeley-cs61as/markdown-courseware/textbook/chapter07 0.3 - Recursion and Scheme/section02 How Recursion Works.md

-## Breaking down recursion
+## Breaking Down Recursion

 Now we are going to look at how recursion does the magic.
-Let's start at figuring out `factorial.`
+Let's start by figuring out `factorial.`